 Grow Your Accounting Business Online With WordPress

-Accounting businesses must work harder than ever before to remain competitive.
-Not only do they have to become actively involved in the communities and industries their business serves, they must also maintain an active presence online.
-This includes having an effective website and learning how to better market your business online.
+Accounting businesses must work harder than ever to remain in business.
+Not only do they have to be fully involved in the communities and industries their business serves, they must also develop and maintain a strong presence online.
+This includes having an effective website and searching for better ways to market your business online.

-This means that your website not only has to look great, load fast, and your site layout has to be easy to navigate, but even more importantly, your site’s needs will change over time and many aspects may need to be frequently updated.
-This requires a sound web and content management strategy.
+This means that your website not only has to look great, your web pages have to be fast-loading, and your site has to be easy to navigate, but even more importantly, the needs of your website will change in time and some areas will need to be updated frequently.
+This requires a well-planned web and content management strategy in place.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”